iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Bias Variance Tradeoff.md

 **Mathematical Definition**

 Assume an underlying generative model of the form: $Y = f(X) + \epsilon$ where $\epsilon$ is some kind of noise with some kind of distribution that has a variance of $\sigma_\epsilon$ and a mean of $0$.
-Let the model $\hat{f}(x)$ be our estimate of the model using a set of observations, then the squared error of the predicted values can e decomposed into the sum of the 2 errors, mathematically given as:
+Let the model $\hat{f}(x)$ be our estimate of the model using a set of observations (This is in fact, a random variable determined by a finite number of draws from the data-set and training the network using some algorithm), then the squared error of the predicted values can be decomposed into the sum of the 2 errors, mathematically given as:

 $$
 \text{Err}(x) = \mathbb{E}\left[(Y - \hat{f}(x))^2\right]